sharronesofer/visual_dm/docs/code_quality_assessment.md

 - Security best practices (e.g., path normalization, input validation) are present in file and network code.

 **Weaknesses:**
-- Some scripts (e.g., `WebSocketClient`) have incomplete message parsing logic (`TODO`).
+- Some scripts (e.g., `WebSocketClient`) have incomplete message parsing logic, as indicated by technical debt comments.
+These should be reviewed and completed or removed as appropriate.
 - UI code occasionally mixes logic and presentation, which can hinder maintainability.
-- Not all scripts are fully covered by unit or integration tests (as inferred from TODOs).
+- Not all scripts are fully covered by unit or integration tests (as inferred from technical debt markers).

 ---